Page Reviewed / Updated - May 2019

 1) HCBS Aged & Disabled Medicaid Waiver – This waiver pays for services and other support mechanisms in one’s home, an adult foster care home, or assisted living to prevent nursing home placement.
 Benefits of this program may include adult day care, homemaker services, respite care, home modifications, and many others.
 More information about benefits and restrictions can be found by clicking the above link.

-2) Personal Care Services Program (PCSP) – This self-directed program provides elderly and disabled residents assistance with basic activities related to living at home.
+2) Personal Care Services Program (PCSP) – This program provides elderly and disabled residents assistance with basic activities related to living at home.
 These activities might include bathing, meal preparation, housecleaning, and grocery shopping, to name a few.
+As long as the caregiver is an authorized Medicaid provider, the care recipient is able to choose from whom they receive care.
 This program is also available to those living in assisted living facilities and foster homes.
 Find out more by clicking on the above link.

 3) Medicare Medicaid Coordinated Plan (MMCP) - MMCP provides coordination of Medicare and Medicare services for “dual eligibles”, meaning individuals who are recipients of both programs.
 At the time of this writing, MMCP is not available statewide.
 For more information about this program and to see where it is available, click the above link.